derkalle4/docker-pelican/fs25/README.md

-# Pelican / Pterodactyl Battlefield Bad Company 2 Dedicated Server
+# Pelican / Pterodactyl Farm Simulator 2025 dedicated server

-This egg allows one to host a Battlefield Bad Company 2 Server within the Pelican or Pterodactyl Panel.
-I've created a docker container (~3.67GB currently), will be optimized in future and an automatically created wine-environment for the game itself.
-Total size including server-files around 1GB.
+This egg allows one to host a Farm Simulator 2025 Server within the Pelican or Pterodactyl Panel.

 ## FAQ

-#### where do I find the battlfield bad company 2 server files?
+#### where do I find the Farm Simulator 2025 server files?

-Search the internet.
-I do not provide them to you.
-Please do not ask!

-#### How does the egg install the game server files?

-You have to upload the game server files as a .zip file somewhere and fill in the environemnt variable of the egg.
-The installation script will automatically download and extract the files for you.
-It would be more optimized to include the dedicated server files within the docker container.
-But to avoid legal consequences I won't do this.

-The .zip file should contain the following files and folders:

-- dist (folder)
-- instance (folder)
-- Scripts (folder)
-- binkw32.dll
-- branch.txt
-- changelist_bin.txt
-- changelist_data.txt
-- D3DCompiler_42.dll
-- d3dx10_42.dll
-- d3dx11_42.dll
-- D3DX9_42.dll
-- database.dbmanifest
-- DejaDLL.Win32.dll
-- dinput8.dll
-- Frost.Game.Main_Win32_Final.exe
-- info.txt
-- launcher.ini
-- launcher.log
-- libeay32.dll
-- ProviderID.dat
-- ssleay32.dll
-- tibems.dll
-- Win32Game.cfg
-- zlib1.dll
+Buy them from their website.
+Steam is not supported.

+#### how can I see what happens on the server gui?

+Take a screenshot:

+xwd -display :0 -root -silent | convert xwd:- png:/home/container/screenshot.png

+#### how can I add the key via the command line?

+After the first start the game is awaiting keyboard input to set a CD key.
+You can enter this key with:

+xdotool type --delay 100 "MY-KEY" xdotool key "Return"